-This Literature Review will be your final Research Paper in full.
+This literature review will be your final Research Paper in ful.
 It should be 12 pages with a title page and reference list.
 A literature review synthesizes the research into recurring topics or themes that emerge from your multiple sources.
 Do not review your articles/research one by one, but draw out themes and use each section to outline and support each theme with information from the sources.
 Do include at least one of our course texts.

-C) Literature Review and Practical Application.
-You will complete a short literature review and practical application project on a topic of interest to you relating to special populations of talented and gifted students.
+B) Literature Review and Practical Application.
+You will complete a short literature review as well as a practical application project on a topic of interest to you relating to special populations of talented and gifted students (see the list below).

-You will create two portions: A Literature Review (similar to above, but shorter, five to six pages, half as many sources, with a title and reference list.
-Do include at least one of our course texts) AND an outline or overview of a Practical Application that utilizes the research and conclusions from your Literature Review.
-Your Practical Application may be a PowerPoint or

-Prezi, a lesson plan, webpage or another non-traditional format, but you will write up an outline or overview that appears after your Literature Review.
-You may turn in one single paper or a paper and your Practical Application in a another format.
+You will create two portions: A Literature Review (similar to above, but shorter, five to six pages, half as many sources, with a title page and reference list).
+Do include at least one of our course texts.
+You will also include an outline or overview of a Practical Application project that utilizes the research and conclusions from your Literature Review.
+Your Practical Application may be a PowerPoint or Prezi, a lesson plan, a webpage or other non-traditoinal format, but you will write up an outline or overview that appears after your Literature Review.
+You may turn in one single paper or a paper and your Practical Application in another format.
 For your practical application consider:

--A Professional Development session that instructs teachers about this topic.
-You can include a PowerPoint, discussion points or questions and/or activities that give teachers a chance to apply this topic to their gifted students.

--A lesson or unit to use with students that allows them an opportunity to learn about how this topic relates to them, and teaches them personal skills.

--A mini-research study on the topic that allows you to use the students in your class(es) as a way to find out more about how this topic manifests in your own situation.
-You could use action research processes (find a problem, learn more by researching/lit review, plan a research strategy, gather data, analyze data, share your findings) or simply find a way to gather data to support or counter the research you found.
+- -A Professional Development session that instructs teachers about the topic.
+You can include a PowerPoint, discussion points or questions and/or activities that give teachers a chance to apply this topic to their gifted students. - -A lesson or unit to use with gifted students that allows them an opportunity to learn about how this topic relates to them, and teaches them personal skills. - -A mini-research study on the topic that allows you to use the students in your class(es) as a way to find out more about how this topic manifests in your own situation.
+You could use action research processes (find a problem, learn more by researching/lit review, plan a research strategy, gather data, analyze data, share your findings) or simply find a way to gather data to support or counter the research your found.

--Any application that answers a need that you have in your classroom, in your building or district, design your own project.

-2) Determine how you will share your project with your colleagues.
+- -Any application that answers a need you have in your classroom, in your building, or district, design your own project. - 2.
+Determine how you will share your project with your colleagues.